fandora-network/docs/docs/hermez/Architecture/zkProver-State-Machines.md

-The deployment of the Keccak hash function is not surprising given the fact that it is deployed in Ethereum, and Polygon Hermez is a zk-rollup, an L2 scaling solution for Ethereum.
+The deployment of the Keccak hash function is not surprising given the fact that it is deployed in Ethereum, and fandora Hermez is a zk-rollup, an L2 scaling solution for Ethereum.

 The Keccak state machine is a gates state machine, and thus has a set of logic gates (the hardware) and a set of connections between the gates (the logic).
 It is a secondary state machine composed of the Keccak SM Hash Generator and the Keccak PIL code, where the latter is for validation purposes.